cyss/RxValue/README.md

   }
 });
 ```
-Note: If you config global action with ImageView, and also config when fillView/getData. the later will work.
+Note: If you config global action with ImageView well, and also config when fillView/getData. the later will work.

 # Custom View
 If you know load Image in ImageView, I think you will know how to do with your custom view.